NatGok/Prevent/README.md

-# Prevent
+# Purpose of Project
 Code Instititute have a duty to identify and support individuals who may be at risk of radicilisation.
 This is a one page overview of their strategy.

 # Code Institute Prevent Strategy

 ## Overview

-This project is a responsive, accessible, and visually engaging website designed to communicate the Code Institute’s Prevent Strategy.
+This project is a responsive, accessible, and visually engaging website designed to communicate Code Institute’s Prevent Strategy.
 The site aims to inform and support individuals and communities in identifying and addressing factors that may lead to radicalisation or extremism.
 It provides clear guidance, contact information, and a secure form for reporting concerns.

 ---